Sunday 24th October, 2004

 “I’d stop making idle threats, McQuade,” the blonde said.
 “You’re a loser, whereas Mr Elliott here knows he might survive if he plays to my rules.”

 “Yes … that’s right … I’ll play along.”
 Elliott turned and nodded rapidly.

 “One thing you’ll both learn about me before one of you dies is that I don’t take shit from anybody, and if I suggest you do something—you’d be best advised to do it.”
-The blonde bent down and with leather-gloved hand lifted McQuade’s gun by the barrel.
-She tucked her Walther under her arm, before unclipping the magazine from McQuade’s Glock and emptying the rounds.
-She replaced the empty magazine into the weapon.
+The blonde squatted and with a leather-gloved hand lifted McQuade’s gun by the barrel.
+She tucked her Walther under her arm, before unclipping the magazine from McQuade’s Colt and emptying the rounds into a jacket pocket using her thumb.
+She replaced the empty magazine into the pistol grip of the weapon.

 “Move farther away from your friend, Mr Elliott, but remain seated on the tree.”

 The trembling lawyer sidled along to his right, increasing the distance between himself and the killer he had been assisting.

 When satisfied that the gap was more than an arm’s length, the woman took hold of her Walther from under her arm and held McQuade’s gun out to the lawyer with her left hand; pistol grip first.